Prof. Ryszard Zeidler (Obituary) by Czeslaw Druet

 Anna Wiszniewska, Agata Rychter, Anna Szaniawska

-Institute of Oceanography, Gdansk University, Al. Marszalka J. Pilsudskiego 46, 81–378 Gdynia, Poland; oceasz@univ.gda.pl
+Institute of Oceanography, Gdańsk University, Al. Marszalka J. Pilsudskiego 46, 81–378 Gdynia, Poland; oceasz@univ.gda.pl

-Keywords: Crustacea, R. harrisii tridentatus, Energy value, Vistula Lagoon Manuscript received June 10, 1998, in final form August 7, 1998.
+Manuscript received June 10, 1998, in final form August 7, 1998.

 The energy value of male and